pantrypoints/sp/content/en/research/ancient/jewish/old-testament/deuteronomy/chapter-23.md

 ---
 heading: Chapter 23
-title: "Laws"
+title: "Ammonite, Moabite, Edomite"
-description: "In the beginning, God created the heaven and the earth"
+description: "An Ammonite or Moabite shall not enter into the congregation of Enki."
-weight: 4
+weight: 40
 c: "firebrick"
 ---